 What's more, many models come with an integrated extractor system built into the hob, removing the need for one of the biggest eye-sores in any kitchen, the bulky overhead extractor fan.

 When you're aiming for a minimalist kitchen design, one thing that can spoil the look is power sockets along the wall.
 Any modern kitchen will need several power sockets, but how to get them without ruining the look?

 Pop-up power socket towers can be fitted into worktops or kitchen islands, providing an electricity source when needed and can then be pushed down and out of sight when not in use.

-The objective is to minimise distractions for the eye and allow the simplicity of the kitchen features themselves to stand out.
+The objective is to minimise distractions for the eye and allow the kitchen features simplicity to stand out.
 And to achieve this, neutral colour tones are the only way to go.

 Other great options to consider are beige and ivory, which provide a creamier, subtler hue than white or grey.

 Now, there is one massive, glaring caveat for colour schemes, modern kitchens, and the neutrality mantra.
-Most modern kitchens will adopt a neutral colour scheme; however, some absolutely stunning examples of modern kitchens either abandon this idea completely or tweak it slightly.
+Most modern kitchens will adopt a neutral colour scheme; however, some stunning examples either abandon this idea entirely or tweak it slightly.

 They do so by bombarding their kitchens with bold colours, such as red, yellow, or even black!
 Some kitchens work well with mostly neutral colours combined with a splash of bright colour, for example, on just one set of kitchen cabinets.
 Others make all the cabinets one bold colour.

 Another idea to add splashes of colour without altering your cabinets is sticking with neutral tones throughout your kitchen but adding brightly coloured appliances, furniture, or artwork.